 We use our best efforts to comply with all state and federal laws governing relationships with employees and independent contractors.
-Children's Hospital maintains policies that address many issues relating to employment at Children's Hospital.
-For additional guidance on any employee policy or practice, please refer to the Administrative and Human Resources Policy and Procedure Manuals.
+The Hospital maintains policies that address many issues relating to employment at the Hospital.
+For additional guidance on any employee policy or practice, please refer to the Administrative and Human Resources Policy Manuals.
 In particular, please refer to: